ImanFakih/imansrecpies/content/post/2023-08-16-loubya-bi-lahme-green-bean-and-beef-stew/index.md

 tags: []
 ---

-- 1 kg green beans, broken
+- 1.5 kg green beans, broken
-- 100g beef filet, cut into bite-size pieces
+- 200g beef filet, cut into bite-size pieces
 - 4 tablespoons clarified butter, divided
-- 1 onion, finely diced
+- 2 onions, finely diced
-- 4 garlic cloves, mashed
+- 6 garlic cloves, mashed
-- 1 medium tomato, finely diced
+- 2 medium tomatoes, finely diced
+- 1.5 cups chopped cilantro
-- 1/2 lemon, juiced
+- 1 lemon, juiced

 In a large pot over medium heat, fry beef in 2 tablespoons of clarified butter with salt and black pepper.
 Before they are completely cooked through, remove from pot and put aside.

 Add remaining clarified butter to the pot, and fry onion with a pinch of salt over medium-low heat until soft.
 Add garlic and fry for a minute or two.
 Add tomatoes and cook until soft.

 Add green beans and some salt.
 Close the pot and cook for at least 30 minutes, until the beans are mostly soft.
-Add back the beef and cook for another 5-10 minutes.
+Add back the beef and cilantro, then cook for another 5-10 minutes.

 Remove from heat and add lemon juice.